Planned Maintenance System:

 Some points to note during the operation of hatch covers are:

 - All personnel involved in operating hatch covers should be properly trained.
 Read and follow the manufacturer’s instructions.

-- When operating hatch covers ensure that all cleats are removed.
+- When operating hatch covers, ensure that all cleats are removed.

 - Lifting appliances should be attached to hatch covers from a safe working position (if applicable and required).

-- Personnel handling wires should always wear leather gloves to protect hands from any injury due to any snags in the wire.
+- Personnel handling wires should always wear leather gloves to protect hands from any injury due to snags in the wire.